Amin-MAG/My-Notes/Signal.md

 ## Frequency Domain

-As the documents said, I used the snippet bellow to show the frequency domain
+As the documents said, I used the snippet below to show the frequency domain

 ```matlab
 clc;